yast/skelcd-control-openSUSE/CONTRIBUTING.md

-Contribution Guidelines
+YaST Contribution Guidelines
 ============================

-If you decide to contribute, please follow these guidelines to ensure the process is effective and pleasant both for you and the package maintainers.
+YaST is an open source project and as such it welcomes all kinds of contributions.
+If you decide to contribute, please follow these guidelines to ensure the process is effective and pleasant both for you and YaST maintainers.

 There are two main forms of contribution: reporting bugs and performing code changes.